 Aetna Urological Supplies Coverage Criteria and Medical Necessity Requirements 2026

-The foundation of Aetna's urological supplies coverage policy is straightforward: urinary catheters and external urinary collection devices are covered as medically necessary prosthetics — but only for members with permanent urinary incontinence or permanent urinary retention.
+The foundation of this coverage policy is straightforward: Aetna covers urinary catheters and external urinary collection devices as medically necessary prosthetics only for members with permanent urinary incontinence or permanent urinary retention.
+Permanent, under this policy, means the condition is not expected to be corrected medically or surgically within three months.

 Indwelling Catheters